KzclassLLC/GmailDeleteTool/README.md

 ## Limitations

-- The total number of emails to be deleted is limited to prevent timeout.
+- The total number of emails to be deleted is limited to 100 per execution to prevent timeouts.
 - The script only targets child labels if the label is nested.
 - The script does not process labels without '@' or with a non-positive integer after '@'.